phys119/phys119/docs/syllabus.md

 **If you are sick it is important that you stay home, no matter what you think you may be sick with (e.g., cold, flu, other).**

 - Do not come to class if you are unwell.
 - Your precautions will help reduce risk and keep everyone safer.
-We offer an at-your-own-pace make-up lab for each lab so that you are able to miss a lab without being penalized in any way (see above).
+We offer the opportunity to remain caught up in the course using Catch-up Labs.

 ### Instructor and teaching assistant health